 12. Dog Walker/Pet Sitter

 Are you a pet lover in need of some extra cash?
 If so, become a dog walker and/or pet sitter.
 Sites like Rover offer on-demand employment options that fit even the most offbeat schedules.
 And, those willing and able to host doggy daycares and overnight pet sit can make twice as much money as dog walkers.
-Of course, your income could be even higher if you have experience working with non-traditional pets, such as farm animals, reptiles, and horses.
+Of course, your income could be even higher if you have experiences working with non-traditional pets, such as farm animals, reptiles, and horses.

 - Dog walking